zextras/tech-doc/source/suite/backup.rst

 Transaction
 -----------

 A **Transaction** is a change of state of an item.
 With change of state we mean that one of the metadata associated with an item is modified by a user.
 Therefore, a **Transaction** can be seen as a photography of the metadata in a moment in time.
 Each transaction is uniquely identified by a **Transaction ID**.
 It is possible to restore an item to any past transaction.
-See more in section `restorestrategies.xml <restorestrategies.xml>`_.
+See more in :doc:`restorestrategies`.

 .. _smartscan_and_real_time_scan: